-The hearing panel will:
+The Disciplinary Committee will:

 - 1. Review written information concerning the incident; - 2.
-Review proposed disciplinary action; and - 3.
-Hear other information by all parties pertinent to the case.
+Hear all testimonies (including student, staff, and other pertinent witnesses), ask questions of witnesses; and - 3.
+Review proposed disciplinary action.

-At the conclusion of the presentation of information, the hearing panel will render a decision on the matter.
+At the conclusion of the presentation of information, the Disciplinary Committee will render a decision on the matter.
 The decision will consist of one of the following:

-- 1. Uphold disciplinary decision in its entirety; - 2.
-Uphold disciplinary decision in some, but not all, aspects and provide alternative action, if needed; or - 3.
+- 1. Uphold disciplinary decision in its entirety; or - 2.
 Reverse disciplinary decision.

-At the conclusion of the hearing, the chairperson will:
+At the conclusion of the Disciplinary Committee Hearing, the Committee Chair will:

 - 1. Provide a verbal explanation of any decision rendered; - 2.
-Agree to provide a written summary to student and Vice President for Student Services of the reasons for any decision rendered, within five working days, and; - 3.
-Provide explanation of the appeal process, the procedure for making such an appeal, and the appropriate deadline.
+Provide a written summary to student for any decision rendered, and - 3.
+Provide explanation of the final appeal process, the procedure for making such an appeal, and the appropriate deadline.

-G. Appeal Process
+H. Appeal Process

-Notice to appeal the decision of the hearing panel concerning suspension or expulsion must be submitted to the President of the College within 3 (three) business days of the decision of the hearing panel.
+Notice to appeal the decision of the Disciplinary Committee concerning suspension or expulsion must be submitted to the Vice President for Student Services / the Vice President for Instruction within 2 (two) business days of the decision of the Disciplinary Committee.

-The President of the College is the appellate entity for any student who is suspended or expelled from New Mexico Junior College and the information to be considered for appeal shall be limited to information previously accumulated in the course of the original investigation and disciplinary hearing.
-The decision of the President regarding the case shall not result in further disciplinary sanction brought against the student.
+One of the remaining three members of the Disciplinary Committee who did not serve on the Disciplinary Committee Hearing will be the appellate entity for any student who is suspended or expelled from New Mexico Junior College.
+The information to be considered for appeal shall be limited to information previously accumulated in the course of the original investigation and Disciplinary Committee Hearing.
+The decision of the appellate entity regarding the case shall not result in further disciplinary sanction(s) brought against the student.